PavlosMac/actix_web_server/README.md

 # Actix Web Crawler

-- Exposing two endpoints, one to run a heavy IO task for domain link scraping, one to return results as list.
+- Exposes two endpoints, one to run a heavy IO task for domain link scraping, one to return results by target.
 - Uses in-memory HashMap to persist global state.
-- Should return HttpResponse or HttpResponseError.
+- Will return HttpResponse or HttpResponseError.

-## Useage:

 Start server: